 Class 1 Business Use – This would allow the policyholder to use the vehicle for their business or profession and would allow travel to more than one permanent place of work.
 An area manager may require Class 1 use.

-- Class 2 Business Use – This would allow the same use as class 1 but for other drivers named on the policy as well.
+Class 2 Business Use – This would allow the same use as Class 1 but for other drivers named on the policy as well.

-- Class 3 Business Use – This would provide the widest cover available allowing commercial travel including collection of money.
+Class 3 Business Use – This would provide the widest cover available allowing commercial travel including collection of money.

 What does commercial fleet insurance cover?

-Finally, the number of vehicles insured on the policy will also be one of the main driving forces behind the premium.
+A fleet requiring use for hire and reward will pay significantly more than a fleet that is used for carriage of own goods.
+The number of vehicles insured on the policy will also be one of the main driving forces behind the premium.

 For this reason, we place a great emphasis on initial data collection.
 A considered and thoughtful approach to marketing your fleet will result in lower premiums for you.

-Why choose Fleetcover for commercial fleet insurance?
+Why choose FleetCover for commercial fleet insurance?

 We offer the following services as standard, as part of our commitment to you: